Why private equity?

 Investment in PE funds was formerly limited to institutional investors and ultra-high net worth individuals due to high investment minimums and suitability requirements.
 That’s changing as many traditional and alternative asset managers are making the asset class more accessible to individuals.

 Private equity has historically outperformed public markets (small and large cap) over the past two decades.³

 Higher returns may be accompanied by increased risk and, like any investment, the possibility of an investment loss.
 Investing in alternative assets, such as private equity, relies less on publicly available data and more on a manager’s ability to analyze and underwrite its investments.

 Investors have traditionally looked to their stock allocations as the primary source of growth for their portfolios.
 However, major stock indexes (large cap, small cap and global stocks) offer little diversification benefits as they are highly correlated to each other.
 Private equity investments may help diversify a portfolio as evidenced by its lower correlation to the S&P 500 Index over the past 20 years.⁴

 Correlation to the S&P 500 Index (Jan.
 2000–Jan.
 2018)⁴

-Investing in private equity is different than investing in traditional investments, such as stocks and bonds.
 The equity securities of private companies are often illiquid and issued by below-investment-grade companies.
-When building a portfolio that includes private equity, investors and their financial advisors should first consider the individual’s financial objectives.
+When building a portfolio that includes private equity, financial professionals and their investors should first consider the individual’s financial objectives.
 Investment constraints such as risk tolerance, liquidity needs and investment time horizon should be taken into consideration.